OCRaP Logo

 Real-World Example:

-• Vermont (Affordable Heat Act): Passed in 2023, this establishes a Clean Heat Standard that requires fossil fuel importers to pay for clean heat measures, effectively creating a market mechanism to fund heat pumps.
+• Vermont Affordable Heat Act (Passed 2023): This establishes a Clean Heat Standard that requires fossil fuel importers to pay for clean heat measures, effectively creating a market mechanism to fund heat pumps.

 Policy 2: The “Thermal Energy Network” (TEN) Authorization